arinbasu/2021-04-22-sem-workshop-uc/index.md

   To participate in this workshop, you will need access to the software described below.
   In addition, you will need an up-to-date web browser.
-  Please follow the instructions in the following website
+  Please follow the instructions in the following:

   {% include dc/lavaan.md %}